Shout and Sing

 Sung by: Kapelski pubje

-The song tradition is increasingly often being maintained wilfully.
-The singing group from Kapele is mostly composed of young men reviving the local singing tradition.
-Their main principle is the love of singing, which also shows in their repertoire consisting of Slovenian folk songs as well as choir and Dalmatian songs.
+An increasing number of people intentionally maintain Slovenia’s folk song tradition.
+This singing group from Kapele is mostly composed of young men reviving the local singing tradition.
+Their main principle is a love of singing, which also shows in their repertoire consisting of Slovenian folk songs as well as choir and Dalmatian songs.
 The song Good Morning, My Milka is a male three-part song, with the upper voice, which the singers refer to as cvik, sometimes reaching the upper octave.

 Recorded: Ljubljana, 3.
 7. 1998